WeblateOrg/weblate/docs/admin/projects.rst

 All sections below you can manage database objects.
 The most interesting one is probably :guilabel:`Weblate translations`, where you can manage translatable projects, see :ref:`project` and :ref:`component`.

+Another section, :guilabel:`Weblate languages` holds language defintions, see :ref:`languages` for more details.

 Adding new components
 ---------------------